- Health and Safety Policy Statement

 - Using mesh and netting on the underside of cradles, or mobile elevating working platforms etc.

-- Using covered chutes as an aid to removing debris from work areas
+- Using covered chutes as an aid to remove debris from work areas

 - Attaching drills etc. to safety lines